coq/coq/dev/ci/README-developers.md

-If you break external projects that are hosted on GitHub, you can use the `create-overlays.sh` script to automatically perform most of the above step.
+If you break external projects that are hosted on GitHub, you can use the `create-overlays.sh` script to automatically perform most of the above steps.
 In order to do so, call the script as:
 ```
 ./dev/tools/create-overlays.sh ejgallego 9873 aac_tactics elpi ltac
 ```